 UCCS will use some or all of the systems above to communicate follow-up information to the community as deemed necessary.
 An "all clear" notification shall be sent at the conclusion of a significant emergency or dangerous situation.
-These notifications should include campus operating status if relevant.
+These notifications should include updating the campus status board to altered or normal operations.